 Uniqlo uses a Mujin robot that can box t-shirts and prepare them for shipping.
 Source: Mujin

 Retail & Virtual Merchandising

-As large retail spaces close around the country, smaller stores are shuttering too — even in urban shopping hubs.
-(Use Appear Here to see the going daily rates for dozens of empty Manhattan storefronts.)
+As large retail spaces close around the country, smaller stores are shuttering too, even in urban shopping hubs.

-Physical retail isn’t going away, but its purpose is evolving.
+But physical retail isn’t going away — its purpose is just evolving.

 What many brands do need are stores that help build or strengthen a connection between the customer and the label, creating a sense of excitement or urgency.

 Augmented reality and virtual reality tech are increasingly being deployed to create digital experiences in stores and “in-store” experiences online.

 Several startups are helping brands enter a new era of experiential shopping.
 Obsess, for example, helps labels use AR or VR in 3 key areas:

 - E-commerce: Increase conversion by letting online/mobile shoppers see products in 3D in context in front of them

 - Physical retail: Use AR in-store to let shoppers access digital media on in-stock merchandise